Answering your frequently asked questions for the Engineers to the Contract Panel.

 How do I become an EtC?

 This is one of the objectives of the Panel.
 During the pilot phase, Panel members will contribute their knowledge and experience to develop resources and training that set a benchmark for EtC practice and consistency in services.
 Resources will be developed to support up-and-coming EtCs, ensuring a steady supply of future Panel members.
-Please check back soon for resources or contact the Panel Coordinator and ask to be updated when these are available.

 How do I apply to be part of your Panel of EtCs?